CS123A-BioinformaticI/term-project-group6/README.md

 2. Upload the file to a new Google Colab Notebook.

-3. Select Run All at the top.
+3. Select "Run all" at the top.